 Kids love the chance to do something wacky and offbeat.
 So why not indulge their need for silliness in a way that can also help reinforce water safety skills and knowledge?
+Try the Heavy Clothes Activity to do just that.

 Go through your family’s old clothes and find some that are too beat up to donate to charity (like the moth-eaten sweater you’ve kept in the closet or the white t-shirt your daughter stained with fruit punch).
 Once you’ve formed a collection, encourage your kids to pile on as much clothing as they can.